 I don’t know what the actual difference is between tight and pantyhose is (if there even is one) but I tend to think of pantyhose as being the nude kind, whereas tights are black or colored.
 That’s probably all in my head though (:posted over 3 years ago

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When JustineSzabo reaches 200 Chic Points, she will be in the Style Council!

 Former American living in the UK here.
 In the states, it’s “pantyhose” almost everywhere but the Northeast, where it becomes “nylons.”
 Some people think of “nylons” as meaning “stockings,” but friends of mine from New York and New England use the terms “nylons” and “pantyhose” interchangeably.

 Here in the UK, tights are any legwear you can pull up to your waist.
 We use “opaque tights” and “sheer tights” to describe the difference.
 I’ve notice some American brands using the term “sheer tights.”
-I like that because it sounds so much more grown up.posted 11 months ago
+I like that because it sounds so much more grown up.posted about 1 year ago